RyanRTJJ/ryan-rtjj.github.io/_posts/2024-11-04-opt-failure.md

 <img src = "../../images/opt_failure/splat_4d_perfect.png" alt="Four 4D axial vectors embedded into 2D space, + some rotation" width="350px">
 *Repeat: four 4D axial vectors embedded into 2D space, + some rotation*

-> While I am very confident that this upper bound is correct, and can be achieved with vector sets similar to $[1, -1, 0, 0], [-1, 1, 0, 0], [0, 0, 1, -1], [0, 0, -1, 1]$ (in 4D), I have no proof.
+> While I am quite confident that this upper bound is correct, and can be achieved with vector sets similar to $[1, -1, 0, 0], [-1, 1, 0, 0], [0, 0, 1, -1], [0, 0, -1, 1]$ (in 4D), I have no proof.
 It would be satisfying to have a proof, and I would greatly appreciate one.

+>**Actually...:** A friend came by to prove this wrong.
+This is only true in the case of $m = 2$, but he had a pretty stunning postulate: if you have an $s$-hot dataset, you need a $(s + 1)$-dimensional latent space, + bias, for perfect reconstruction.
+David - wanna provide a proof here?

 So, $W$ and $\text{ReLU}$ are definitely not sufficient to account for what Anthropic found - "in fact, the ReLU output model can memorize any number of orthonormal training examples using $T$-gons if given infinite floating-point precision," where $T$ represents the size of the dataset.
 The memorized training examples have these latent representations: